Kids can make a CUTE “Lil” Pumpkin Handprint Craft to decorate for Halloween or make a card to share Halloween fun with others!

 Cover your child’s hand with Orange Paint and gently press it onto the template.
 Do this method if you are sure the handprint will turn out good on the first try.
 My daughter with the larger handprint did this method.

-Gently press their hand onto a second piece of white paper.
+Gently press their hand onto the second piece of white paper.
 When it is dry, cut it out, glue it inside the pumpkin on the template, and continue to the next step.
 My youngest son with the smaller handprint did this method.

 Optional: Cut out a heart and glue it to the pumpkin.
 Now your little pumpkin’ is ready for a Happy Halloween!